elh/advent-2023/README.md

   * Day 23: Pre-processed the maze into a graph of "branch point" nodes and distances between them.
 Then, just naively did an exhaustive traversal of all permutations like in part 1.
 Runtimes are starting to get quite slow but I can't be bothered to optimize at this point 🙃🎄.
 * 12/23
   * ^ Can't help it.
 Fidgeted with perf and bring total runtime down 66%.
+* 12/24
+  * Add utility for plotting a leaderboard.
+Turn AoC's JSON format into a timeseries CSV.